 Draw Down Carbon

-The defining challenge of our time - perhaps of any time - is as imperceptible as it is serious.
-The concentration of carbon dioxide in our atmosphere is at a higher level than it has been for more than nine hundred thousand years.
-Humans have been here for only a few hundred thousand, agriculture for perhaps ten thousand and our recorded history even less.
-It is an unprecedented situation and everything that we make, use and consume must be reimagined through this lens.
+The defining challenge of our time - perhaps of any time - is as imperceptible as it is profound.
+The concentration of carbon dioxide in Earth’s atmosphere is now higher than at any point in the last 900,000 years.
+Humans have existed for only a fraction of that time; agriculture for around 10,000 years, and recorded history for less still.
+We are living in unprecedented conditions, and everything we design, make, use, and consume must now be reconsidered through this lens.

-We feel a deep responsibility as well as an energising inspiration to design and make buildings differently.
-Architecture has to change.
-There is no reason to hesitate or look backwards.
-The challenge to make and inhabit zero-carbon buildings is an opportunity to create the world that we want to live in, the only world that we – and earth’s other species – can live in.
+This reality brings both a deep responsibility and a powerful sense of possibility.
+Architecture must change.
+There is no reason to hesitate, nor to look backwards.
+The challenge of designing and inhabiting zero-carbon buildings is also an opportunity: to create the world we want to live in - the only world in which we, and countless other species, can continue to live.

 One square kilometre of forest absorbs around 190 tonnes of CO2 per year, equal to the footprint of about 16 UK citizens.